The first

 also hold copies for their area.

-checked for accuracy.
-The original itself is prone to mistakes as
+for accuracy.
+The original itself is prone to mistakes as often information

-often information was entered wrongly or incompletely by the compilers
+was entered wrongly or incompletely by the compilers or the people

-all occupants living at an address, their occupations and their
+occupants living at an address, their occupations and their relationship

-relationship to one another.
-Exact ages and places of birth (except
+to one another.
+Exact ages and places of birth (except in 1841) are

-in 1841) are also given enabling a search of the baptism/birth records
+also given enabling a search of the baptism/birth records for a specific

 |